Nouveau-Printemps/federated-webring/fediring-protocol.md

 The type of data returned is a list of "WebsiteData".

+### Blacklisted websites

+To query blacklisted websites in the webring, you have to call the endpoint `/api/websites-blacklisted`.

+These websites will never be a part of the webring.

+The type of data returned is *WebsiteData*.
+`description` is the blacklist's reason.

 #### Random website

 You can get a random website with the endpoint `/api/website-random`.